Cite it right!

 EasyBib: The Automatic Bibliography and Citation Maker

-Use this library tool to import URLs for online sources used or plug in citation information for books, newspapers, journals, databases or 58 other types of sources.
-When in doubt, though, always check the handbooks in the library!
+Use EasyBib to import URLs for online sources used or plug in citation information for books, newspapers, journals, databases or many other types of sources.
+Pay attention to the information you put into EasyBib so the citation will be correctly formatted!
+When in doubt, check the style handbooks in the library.

 Research Strategy Worksheet